Reducing Lead in Drinking Water

 Where lead comes from and what can be done about it

 Reducing lead in drinking water is critical to ensure the safety of our communities and children.
-This website content aims to explain how lead enters the water system and what can be done to reduce lead levels at your home, school or business.
+This website content explains how lead enters the water system and what can be done to reduce lead levels at your home, school or business.

-Plumbing Manufacturers International and its members were leaders in developing and securing passage of the bipartisan Reduction of Lead in Drinking Water Act, which became effective on Jan.
-4, 2014.
-This law lowered the amount of lead that can be used across the wetted surfaces of pipes, fittings and fixtures to a weighted average of 0.25% lead or less.
-Since then, plumbing manufactures have continued to reduce lead from products through the use of materials such as brass alloys, other metals, ceramics or plastics.
+PMI and its members advocated for the passage of the bipartisan Reduction of Lead in Drinking Water Act.
+This law limits the amount of lead that can be used across the wetted surfaces of plumbing pipes, fittings and fixtures to a weighted average of 0.25% lead or less.
+Plumbing manufacturers have reduced the amount of lead in their products through the use of materials such as brass alloys and other metals, ceramics and plastics.
+In addition, PMI’s members had significant input into the development of the NSF/ANSI/CAN 61: Q ≤ 1 standard.

 Where does the lead come from?

-Many municipal water systems and the homes and other buildings they serve have been around for a long time, too, long before the dangers of lead were identified.
-According to the “10 Policies to Prevent and Respond to Childhood Lead Exposure” Health Impact Project report from the Pew Charitable Trust and Robert Wood Johnson Foundation, the average age of a school in 2017 was 44 years.
-As a result, lead may still be present in the service lines connecting the water main to your home or school, in the solder used to connect pipes, and in older brass faucets and valves located in kitchens and baths.
-The report’s top recommendation includes the action of replacing lead service lines that provide drinking water to homes and “other places children frequent.”
+Many municipal water systems and the homes and other buildings they serve have been around for a long time, too—long before the dangers of lead were identified.
+For example, the average age of a school in 2017 was 44 years, according to the “10 Policies to Prevent and Respond to Childhood Lead Exposure” Health Impact Project report from the Pew Charitable Trust and Robert Wood Johnson Foundation.
+As a result, lead may still be present in the service lines connecting the water main to your home or school, in the solder used to connect pipes, and in older brass faucets and valves located in kitchens and bathrooms.
+The report’s top recommendation includes replacing lead service lines that provide drinking water to homes and “other places children frequent.”

-A study by the American Water Works Association (AWWA) and the U.S. Environmental Protection Agency (EPA), “Contribution of Service Line and Plumbing Fixtures to Lead and Copper Rule Compliance Issues," concluded that 50% to 75% of the amount of lead measured at the tap originated from lead in service lines, 20% to 35% from on-premise piping, and only 1% to 3% from faucets and immediate connective piping.
-Because this study was published in 2008, prior to the 2014 Reduction in Lead in Water Act, the percentage coming from faucets is now likely lower.
+A study by the American Water Works Association (AWWA) and the Environmental Protection Agency (EPA), “Contribution of Service Line and Plumbing Fixtures to Lead and Copper Rule Compliance Issues," concluded that 50% to 75% of the amount of lead measured at the tap originated from lead in service lines, 20% to 35% from on-premise piping, and only 1% to 3% from faucets and immediate connective piping.
+Because stricter lead standards for faucets and other drinking water devices have been implemented since this study was published, the percentage coming from these devices is now likely lower.

 How can lead enter the water system?

-How can you assess the risk of lead in its water?
+How can you assess the risk of lead in water?

-3. Test the water for lead.
-If you still do not have a clear picture of your risks after checking with your water utility or plumber, you can use a state-certified drinking water laboratory or a lab approved by the U.S. Environmental Protection Agency (EPA) to test water samples for lead.
+- Test the water for lead.
+If you still do not have a clear picture of your risks after checking with your water utility or plumber, you can use a state-certified drinking water laboratory or a lab approved by the EPA to test water samples for lead.

 What can be done to reduce lead in water?